ebi-gene-expression-group/expression-atlas-curation-guide/pages/general_curation_standards.md

 *   <span style="color: rgb(0,0,0);">ecotype > EFO or cultivar > EFO</span>
 *   <span style="color: rgb(0,0,0);">age > number + unit[time unit] > EFO</span>
 *   <span style="color: rgb(0,0,0);">developmental stage > EFO</span>
-*   <span style="color: rgb(0,0,0);">organism part > PO term that should be also in EFO - (let LH know to include PO term to EFO)</span>
+*   <span style="color: rgb(0,0,0);">organism part > PO term that should be also in EFO</span>

 <span style="color: rgb(0,0,0);">**Ecotype:** Columbia (Col-0) is the most popular ecotype of Arabidopsis thaliana and has been widely used for various studies in the molecular and genetic fields (Meyerowitz 1989).
 Other frequently used ecotypes are Landsberg erecta (Ler) and Wassilewskija (Ws-0).
 Sometimes it is not easy to know if something like _cop-1_ is a genotype (_cop1_ mutant?) or an ecotype.
 You can check the ecotype in this web page: <span style="color: rgb(0,0,0);">[https://www.arabidopsis.org](https://www.arabidopsis.org/). </span></span><span style="color: rgb(0,0,0);">For example, Col-0 as 'genetic background' should be curated as Characteristics [ecotype] -> Col-0</span>

 <span style="color: rgb(0,0,0);">For cultivated plants (mainly food crop or cash crop like cut flowers), use cultivar as their variation is due to selective cultivation (breeding) by humans.
 For Arabidopsis, use ecotype.</span>

 <span style="color: rgb(0,0,0);">**Age** (EFO_0000246): is a temporal measurement of the time period elapsed since an identifiable point in the life cycle of an organism.
 If a developmental stage is specified, the identifiable point would be the beginning of that stage.
 Otherwise the identifiable point must be specified such as planting (e.g. 3 days post planting).
 In plant biology there are different ways of describing the 'moment' the sample is taken: DAP (day after pollination) and DPA (day post anthesis).
-It could be consider as ‘sampling time point’ </span>
+It could be considered as ‘sampling time point’ </span>

 **Developmental stage** (EFO_0000399): For a complete review of ‘developmental stage’ in Arabidopsis see [ Growth Stage–Based Phenotypic Analysis of Arabidopsis: A Model for High Throughput Functional Genomics in Plants](http://europepmc.org/abstract/MED/11449047)
 A common term in plant biology is seedling that is a developmental stage, see [seedling developmental stage](http://www.ebi.ac.uk/ols/ontologies/po/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPO_0007131)